St Mary the Virgin's Church, Deane: History

-The church of St Mary is situated in the old township of Rumworth on high ground above the Church Brook, the Saxon Kirkbroke, which flows through Deane Clough to the River Croal.
-St Mary, or St Mariden was a chapel of ease of St Mary in Eccles before becoming the mother church of the ancient ecclesiastical parish of Deane which was formed from the northern part of the parish of Eccles and takes its name from Deane Clough, the narrow wooded valley close to the west of the church.
-The church originated as a 14th-century structure consisting of a nave and chancel with a steeply pitched roof and a western tower which has since been considerably enlarged and altered.
+The Church of St Mary is situated in the old township of Rumworth, on high ground above the Church Brook—formerly the Saxon Kirkbroke—which flows through Deane Clough to the River Croal.
+St Mary, also known as St Mariden, was a chapel of ease of St Mary in Eccles before becoming the mother church of the ancient ecclesiastical parish of Deane.
+This parish was formed from the northern part of Eccles and takes its name from Deane Clough, the narrow wooded valley immediately west of the church.
+The building originated in the 14th century as a structure consisting of a nave and chancel with a steeply pitched roof and a western tower, which has since been considerably enlarged and altered.

 Structure

-The oldest part of the church is the 14th century west tower which belonged to the older church on the site.
-The church is built of rough wall-stones with embattled parapets to the chancel, nave, and aisles.
-It has three crocketed pinnacles at the east end.
-The windows have rounded uncusped heads to the lights and the clerestory has an almost continuous line of square-headed three-light windows.
+The oldest part of the church is the 14th-century west tower, which belonged to an earlier building on the site.
+The church is constructed of rough wall-stones and has embattled parapets to the chancel, nave, and aisles.
+At the east end stand three crocketed pinnacles.
+The windows feature rounded, uncusped heads to the lights, while the clerestory contains an almost continuous line of square-headed, three-light windows.
 The chancel has a seven-light pointed east window.
-The chancel and nave are under a continuous flat-pitched oak panelled roof from 1884 following the lines of the older structure.
+Both the chancel and nave are covered by a continuous, flat-pitched oak-panelled roof dating from 1884, which follows the lines of the older structure.

-In the early 15th century the church was extended by adding a new chancel and later widened by adding the north aisle.
-Sometime later the church was again extended by adding a third bay, and the south side rebuilt with three arches.
-The 14th-century nave was pulled down in the early 16th century when a new nave arcade and the clerestory were built.
-The chancel was extended by 10 ft in 1884 and an organ chamber added in 1887.
+In the early 15th century, the church was extended with the addition of a new chancel and was later widened by the construction of the north aisle.
+Some time afterwards, it was further enlarged by the addition of a third bay, and the south side was rebuilt with three arches.
+The 14th-century nave was demolished in the early 16th century, when a new nave arcade and clerestory were constructed.
+The chancel was lengthened by 10 ft in 1884, and an organ chamber was added in 1887.

-Measured internally the chancel is 28 ft long by 19 feet 6 inches wide and the nave 71 feet 6 inches by 20 feet 9 inches.
-The north aisle is 13 ft wide, with an organ chamber at the east and vestry at the west end.
-The south aisle is 15 ft wide with a south porch.
-The tower is 9 ft square.
+Measured internally, the chancel is 28 ft long and 19 ft 6 in wide, while the nave measures 71 ft 6 in by 20 ft 9 in.
+The north aisle is 13 ft wide, with an organ chamber at the east end and a vestry at the west.
+The south aisle is 15 ft wide and includes a south porch.
+The tower measures 9 ft square.